-- 1. The Dean is responsible for providing individual study supervision to students registered for the degree programme, partly for their orientation towards potential study options within and outside the degree programme.
-He will also ensure that effective support and supervision is provided to students in making choices related to their studies. - The examination and study programme applying to each student is documented in Osiris. - 3.
+- The Dean is responsible for providing individual study supervision to students registered for the degree programme, partly for their orientation towards potential study options within and outside the degree programme.
+He will also ensure that effective support and supervision is provided to students in making choices related to their studies. - 2.
+The examination and study programme applying to each student is documented in Osiris. - 3.
 The Student Programme Administration is responsible for ensuring that all students are able to review and check their results in the Osiris student-information system. - 4.
 The dean offers several study support moments in the first academic year.
 These can include: - a.
-Meetings in the context of the education, mainly lectures, seminars and practical exercises; - b.
-The meetings of the mentorship that are part of the first academic year of the programme; - c.
-The quarterly meetings of the programme;
+Meetings around the topics of forms of education like lectures, seminars and practical exercises: - b.
+The meetings of the mentorship that are part of the first academic year of the programme; - The quarterly meetings of the programme;